lbriais/signature_generator/README.md

     $ sg -f ./my_template.html.erb -o my_signature_file.html --force --var varname1=value1 --var varname2=value2

+As this gem is using [easy_app_helper](https://github.com/lbriais/easy_app_helper), it means that anything you can provide on the command line can be provided by a config file.
+Read easy_app_helper documentation for further info.

+__Any variable value not provided by the command line or a config file will actually be requested at run time.__

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec #BUNDLE_SSL_CA_CERT: '/etc/ssl/certs/NanonetRootCA.pem'` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.